dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

    - Click "Load" and select the file
    - Status will show number of wells loaded

-2. **Home Printer**:
+2. **Home Printer** (Optional):
-   - Click "Home Printer" button
+   - Click "Home Printer" button if you want to start from origin
-   - Wait for homing to complete (status will show "Homed successfully")
+   - Current coordinates are shown on startup
-   - **Important**: Homing is required before navigation
+   - Navigation works from current position - homing is not required

 3. **Navigate Through Wells**:
    - **Click on a well** in the list to select it